 Rolling over is one of the first milestones of a child’s gross motor development.
 Rolling typically occurs on a consistent basis around 6 months of age (both back to belly, and belly to back), though infants begin practicing as early as 3 months.
 Rolling is an important skill, as it is a transition from one position to another, and the first mode of mobility for a child to explore their environment outside of their immediate surroundings.
 Rolling has many foundational components that prepare the body for higher-level skills as children grow, including head, trunk and pelvic rotation, weight shifting, and strengthening of core muscles (abdominals, back extensors).

-If your child is having difficulty with rolling, here are 3 therapist-approved tips:
+If your child is having difficulty with rolling, here are 3 therapist-approved tips on how to teach baby to roll from back to tummy or tummy to back:

 Where the head goes, the body will follow.
 Using toys/music can be very helpful to entice your little one to look and follow with their eyes (or orient to sound), which will result in head rotation, and then rotation of their trunk.
 If you are using a toy to visually motivate your baby, you can start by placing a toy in their field of vision, then slowly bring it to one side in the direction you want them to roll.